norwytch/pitwaller/README.md

 ### 1. OOD detection in the model's own feature space

-We use the classifier's penultimate-layer embeddings, in this case the 1792-dim global-pooled features of EfficientNet-B4.
-The training set's embeddings define the in-distribution manifold.
-Two independent detectors run over them:
+We work in the classifier's own feature space: the 1792-dim global-pooled features of EfficientNet-B4.
+The training embeddings define the in-distribution manifold, and two independent detectors run over them:

-- **kNN distance** via a **FAISS HNSW** index.
-For any input, the mean distance to its *k* nearest training neighbours is a non-parametric local-density score.
-Calibrated against the training set's own distance distribution, it yields two cut-points: the **50th percentile** (edge of the dense core) and the **90th percentile** (beyond which a point is sparser than 90% of training data).
+- **kNN distance** via a FAISS HNSW index.
+The mean distance to an input's k nearest training neighbours is a local-density score.
+Calibrated on the training set's own distances, it gives two cut-points: the 50th percentile (edge of the dense core) and the 90th (sparser than 90% of training data).
 - **Isolation Forest**, a global structural anomaly detector that catches off-manifold points kNN distance alone can miss.

 ### 2. Confidence tiering